Hwurzburg/ArduPilot_Dashware/README.md

 Example: https://youtu.be/mdaCKloMmdU

-Tasks:

-[X] Initial Rep setup...basic wiki

-[X] Basic Arduplane template and gauges - metric

-[X] Convert above to imperial

-[X] Basic Copter template and gauges - metric

-[X] Convert above to imperial

-[X] RCIN/SERVO gauge

 Thanks to Mark Whitehorn for his help in getting me up to speed on Dashware and other assistance

-# BE SURE TO CHECK OUT THE WIKI SECTION!
+# BE SURE TO CHECK OUT THE WIKI SECTION via Menu Above